catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

   $ ssh ubuntu@<floating-ip-address>

-When prompted if you'd like to connect to this ip address, answer yes.
+When prompted if you would like to connect to this ip address, answer yes.

 When this is finished you should find yourself accessing the server remotely.
 Next type,